progress/Flowmon-Various-Scripts/perfmon/README.md

 ```
 They have to be run by cron in regular intervals.
 As it is provided it expects to be run every 5 minutes.
 - **tora.lab.brn.flowmon.com_2020-06-24_16-43-53.csv** is an example output CSV file.

+## Usage
+There are two parametres at the begginging of the file.
+Number of litentning ports and exporters so please configur those properly.

+You could potentially also add additional information which can be interesting for you from logs like flows per listening port, source or some drops by listening ports.
+The format is really up to you